FrameworkComputer/EmbeddedController/docs/zephyr/zephyr_bc12.md

 ## Devicetree Nodes

-A BC1.2 device node should be child of an USBC port node with a compatible property equals to "named-usbc-port".
-The USBC port node should have only one BC1.2 device node.
+The BC1.2 device node is added to the I2C bus node, and the  bc12  property on the USBC port node refers to the BC1.2 device.

 ### Richtek RT1718S